International Floorball Federation

 The International Floorball Federation (IFF) is the worldwide governing body for the sport of floorball.
 It was founded on 12 April 1986 in Huskvarna, Sweden, by representatives from the national floorball associations of Finland, Sweden and Switzerland.
+It is based in Helsinki, Finland.
+The president of the federation is Filip Šuman.

-It is recognized by the IOC and is an ordinary member of the ARISF.
+The federation became a member of Global Association of International Sports Federations (GAISF) in 2000.
+It is recognized by the IOC and is an ordinary member of the ARISF since 2008.
+Further, it is a member of International World Games Association (IWGA) since 2013.